 * Watch out for rocks when you’re swimming in the pools, some parts aren’t very deep so you can easily bump into stuff.

-I hope this guide helps you if you’re planning on visiting Montezuma waterfalls, and otherwise I hope you’ve enjoyed looking at some seriously cool waterfall-themed snapshots 🙂
+I hope this guide helps you if you’re planning on visiting Montezuma waterfalls!
+Let me know in the comments if you’ve ever been or plan on going 🙂

 Liked this article?
 Please share!